skhillon/APUENotes/ch1.md

     - and many more!

 ## 1.2 - UNIX Architecture
-The following definitions describe Figure 1.1:
+The following definitions describe the figure below:

 ![**Figure 1.1**: Architecture of the UNIX OS](unix_architecture.gif)

 - **Operating System**: The software that controls the hardware resources of the computer and provides an environment under which programs can run.
 - **Kernel**: The software part.
 Called the kernal (reference to nuts) because it's small and at the core of the environment.
 - **System Calls**: The interface (bridge) between programs and the kernal.